Weaponized migration: Several cases or alleged cases

-Second Libyan Civil War (2011)
+First Libyan Civil War (2011)

 During the 2011 Libyan civil war, Muammar Gaddafi threatened to "flood" the European Union with migrants if it continued supporting the protesters.

 Syrian Civil War

-The Syrian Civil War is a multi-sided civil war in Syria fought between the Ba'athist Syrian Arab Republic led by President Bashar al-Assad, along with domestic and foreign allies, and various domestic and foreign forces opposing both the Syrian government and each other in varying combinations.
+The Syrian Civil War was a multi-sided civil war in Syria fought from 2011 to 2024, between the Ba'athist Syrian Arab Republic led by then-President Bashar al-Assad, along with domestic and foreign allies, and various domestic and foreign forces opposing both the Syrian government and each other in varying combinations.
 NATO's four-star General in the United States Air Force commander in Europe stated on the issue of indiscriminate weapons used by Bashar al-Assad, and the non-precision use of weapons by the Russian forces - are the reason which cause refugees to be on the move.

 Together, Russia and the Assad regime are deliberately weaponizing migration in an attempt to overwhelm European structures and break European resolve.

 — Gen. Philip Breedlove to United States Senate Committee on Armed Services.

 Morocco

-Morocco has repeatedly sent thousands of migrants to Spain to put pressure on the Spanish government and the European Union in order to obtain political concessions (support for Moroccan colonization in Western Sahara) and money.
+Morocco has repeatedly been accused of encouraging thousands of migrants to move to Spain, with the goal on putting pressure on the Spanish government and the European Union in order to obtain political concessions, such as supporting Morocco's territorial claim over Western Sahara, and money.
+Notable large-scale breaches occurred in 2021 (approximately 8,000 illegal immigrants), and 2026 (approximately 60,000 illegal immigrants).

 Great Lakes refugee crisis

 The Great Lakes refugee crisis saw the exodus of over two million Rwandans to neighboring countries of the Great Lakes region of Africa.
 Many of the refugees were Hutu ethnics fleeing the predominantly Tutsi Rwandan Patriotic Front (RPF), which had gained control of the country at the end of the Rwandan genocide.
 Reversal of this process is the repatriation of the refugees, which is the process of returning to their place of origin or citizenship.
 That happened after the First Congo War, when RPF-supported rebels invaded Zaire.